 But wait… There’s More

 I also had the pleasure of exploring New England last fall to capture some beautiful fall colours in New Hampshire and some seascapes in Maine.
 I’ll save those images for another time but I wanted to share one last image from one of my favourite US trips of 2016.
-My girlfriend Anna and I were invited by our new friends at RGG EDU to join them and other industry people for a fun getaway in Puerto Rico where we had the chance to live it up in style with good food, beautiful surroundings, and exceptional company.
+I was invited by my new friends at RGG EDU to join them and other industry people for a fun getaway in Puerto Rico where we had the chance to live it up in style with good food, beautiful surroundings, and exceptional company.
 Some of the people that joined in on the fun were old friends Renée Robyn, Sihn Truong, Alastair Joly, and new friends, Dani Diamond, Jose Rosado, Rob Timko, Aaron Nace, and Jake Hicks.
 Now that is a bunch of talented people!
 I was honoured to be asked to join the gang for this cool retreat.
 If you’d like to learn more about all these fine photographic talents, click on their links and head on over to the podcast page that Gary and Rob from RGG EDU put together.
 All of us sat down to chat about photography and our careers in the RGG EDU makeshift home office in Puerto Rico.
 My podcast is also available here.

 For those of you who don’t know RGG EDU, they make the best photography tutorials in the business and you should seriously check out their offerings if you want to take your photography to a whole new level.